Elba (Marina di Campo)

 1 comment

-1. My very first village as a little (7 year old) GM.
-I think in 58.
-On the other hand, I'm sure that the Naudins were involved in animation.
+1. My very first village as a little (7-year-old) GM.
+I think it was in '58.
+However, I'm certain that the Naudins were involved in the activities.

-He was a film sound engineer, she worked at the club's office in Paris.
+He was a film sound effects artist, and she worked in the club's office in Paris.

 Leave a comment